This article covers electrolyte supplementation during water fasting. It does not apply to dry fasting.

 Do all types of fasting require electrolyte support?

 Longer extended fasts (over 48 hours) definitely require electrolyte supplementation.
-All fasting experts and coaches agree on this point.
+Fasting experts and coaches all tend to agree on this point.

 Shorter fasts (24-48 hours) and Intermittent Fasting / OMAD may also benefit from supplementation, but not necessarily.
 It depends on the individual – how much electrolytes you already have stored in your body, as well as several other factors like your genetics and lifestyle.
 The best approach is to pay close attention to how you feel and start taking electrolytes if and when you feel any symptoms of deficiency.